yumi-kitsune/scamscan/README.md

 ScamScan is a **Telethon-based userbot** that helps you detect known scam accounts across your Telegram groups.

-It pulls a unified scammer list from Countersign and can:
+It pulls a unified scammer list from the scamtracking api and can:

 - **Scan** your chats for known scammers
 - **Immunize** your account by blocking scammer usernames (slowly)